FIWARE/tutorials.Historic-Context-Flume/README.md

-# Persisting Context Data into a PostgreSQL Database
+# PostgreSQL - Persisting Context Data into a Database

 To persist historic context data into an alternative database such as **PostgreSQL**, we will need an additional container which hosts the PostgreSQL server - the default Docker image for this